Ratan Tata: Tata Education and Development Trust

+Executive center at Harvard Business School

-In 2010, Tata Group companies and Tata charities donated $50 million for the construction of an executive center at Harvard Business School (HBS).
-The executive center has been named Tata Hall, after Ratan Tata (AMP '75), chairman emeritus of Tata Sons.
+In 2010 Tata Group companies and Tata charities donated $50 million for the construction of an executive center at Harvard Business School (HBS).
+The executive center has been named Tata Hall, after Ratan Tata.
 The total construction costs have been estimated at $100 million.
-Tata Hall is located in the northeast corner of the HBS campus, and is devoted to the Harvard Business School's mid-career Executive Education program.
+Tata Hall is located in the northeast corner of the HBS campus, and is devoted to the Harvard Business School's mid-career executive education program.
 It is seven stories tall, and about 155,000 gross square feet.
 It houses approximately 180 bedrooms, in addition to academic and multi-purpose spaces.

+Tata Innovation Center at Cornell Tech

 The Tata Innovation Center at Cornell Tech is named after Ratan Tata, and mixes academics and industry in a building on the Roosevelt Island campus.
-The seven-floor structure is meant primarily as a business incubator for students, faculty, and staff,[40] with 70% of the building being commercially leased and 30% devoted to academic space.
-Tata Consultancy Services is a tenant in the space.
+The seven-floor structure is meant primarily as a business incubator for students, faculty, and staff, with 70% of the building being commercially leased and 30% devoted to academic space.
+Tata Consultancy Services (TCS) is a tenant in the space.

-Tata Consultancy Services (TCS) has given the largest ever donation by a company to Carnegie Mellon University (CMU) for a facility to research cognitive systems and autonomous vehicles.
-TCS donated $35 million for this grand 48,000 square-foot building that is called TCS Hall.